demidenm/PyReliMRI/docs/similarity_funcs.rst

 It all depends on the question.
 You can calculate similarity between group level maps or individual maps. \
 There are two things to keep in mind: Ensure the data is in the form that is expected and be cautious about the \
-thresholding that is used because a threshold of 2.3 on a t-stat.nii.gz may not be as restriction on the group maps \
+thresholding that is used because a threshold of 2.3 on a t-stat.nii.gz may not be as restrictive on the group maps \
 as it is on the the individual maps.
-Note, the spearman estimate is intended to be on raw values and not binzarized values. \
+Note, the spearman estimate is intended to be on raw values and not thresholded values. \
 In this case, `thresh` should remain as default 'None'.